eZanmoto/comment_style/README.md

 * `no_section_ending_punctuation`: Sections of comment blocks must end with `.` or `:`.
 * `no_ending_punctuation`: Comment blocks must end with `.`.
+* `trailing_comment`: Comments must be on their own line.

+### False positives

+The check for the `trailing_comment` attempts to check whether the comment marker is within a string to avoid false positives.
+However, to do this in a language-independent way, `comment_style.py` uses a heuristic approach rather than a syntactic one.
+Because of this, and because the heuristic only applies to individual lines and not groups of lines, false positives (and false negatives) can occur.
+This is especially so in the case of multi-line strings.
+Depending on the scenario it may be necessary to allow violations of the `trailing_comment` rule.

+As an example, this project checks for `#` comments in shell scripts (`.sh` files).
+However, `#` can naturally occur in shell scripts in the context of `$#`.
+This gives a false-positive `trailing_comment` violation, so this is allowed in the `comment_style.yaml` that this project uses.

 Development
 -----------